hathora/builder/docs/reference.md

 The `types` section is used to define the API data objects.

-Supported types include string, number, boolean, enum, optional, array, object, and union.
+Supported types include string, int, float, boolean, enum, optional, array, object, and union.

 Example: